Sung-Huan/ANNOgesic/docs/source/subcommands.rst

                             allow to be different with AGGAGG.
 Default is 2.
       --start_codon START_CODON [START_CODON ...], -ac START_CODON [START_CODON ...]
                             The types of start codon.
-If multiple types need to be assigned, please use space to separate them.
+If multiple types need to be assigned, please use spaces to separate them.
 Default is ATG.
       --max_dist_rbs MAX_DIST_RBS, -Mr MAX_DIST_RBS
                             The maximum distance (nucleotides) between ribosome